Orikopilov2007/Chase-It/README.md

-Chase-It: Android Fitness App with AI Coaching
+Chase-It: Your Personal Fitness Coach

-Chase-It is a dynamic Android application designed to track real-time fitness stats, leverage sensors, and provide personalized coaching through an integrated AI chatbot.
-This app aims to enhance users' fitness journeys by offering workout insights, progress tracking, and real-time assistance powered by AI.
+Chase-It is an Android fitness app that brings real-time stats, AI-powered coaching, and sensor integration to your fingertips.
+Whether you're running, cycling, or working out, Chase-It helps you track your progress, get personalized workout insights, and stay motivated with intelligent guidance.

-Features
+🚀 Features
+📊 Real-Time Fitness Stats

-Real-Time Stats: Track your fitness activities, including steps, calories burned, distance, and more.
+Track vital metrics such as steps, calories burned, distance, and more.

+💡 AI Chatbot Coaching

+OpenAI-powered chatbot provides personalized workout tips, coaching prompts, and motivational boosts based on your progress.

+📍 Google Maps API Integration

+Map out your routes for activities like running or cycling, with real-time tracking to monitor your outdoor workouts.

+📱 Sensor Integration

-Sensors Integration: Utilizes Android's built-in sensors to monitor movement, heart rate, and other vital stats during workouts.
+Uses Android's built-in sensors to monitor movement, heart rate, and other physical stats during workouts, giving you a holistic view of your performance.

-Google Maps API: Interactive maps for outdoor activities like running, cycling, or walking, with real-time tracking of routes.

-AI Chatbot: Powered by OpenAI, the AI chatbot provides guidance, coaching prompts, and motivation based on user progress and goals.

-User Authentication: Secure user authentication system with profile management and workout history tracking.
+🔒 Secure User Authentication

+Easily log in with Firebase Authentication.
+Access your profile, history, and track your workout progress.

+📈 Workout Insights & Analytics

-Workout Insights: Detailed analytics on workout performance and progression to help users improve over time.
+Receive detailed performance analytics to help you improve over time and reach your fitness goals.

-Technologies Used
+💻 Technologies Used

-Java: Primary language for app development.
+Java: The backbone language of the app.

-Android Studio: IDE used for Android development.
+Android Studio: The IDE for building the Android app.

-Google Maps API: For real-time map rendering and location tracking.
+Google Maps API: For rendering maps and tracking workout routes.

-OpenAI API: For AI-powered coaching prompts and guidance.
+OpenAI API: Powers the chatbot with intelligent coaching and guidance.

-Firebase Authentication: For user authentication and data storage.
+Firebase Authentication: Secure user authentication and data management.

-Sensors API: To access device sensors for tracking various physical metrics.
+Sensors API: Access to device sensors like accelerometers, gyroscopes, and heart rate monitors.

+🛠️ Getting Started
+Prerequisites

+Android Studio: Download and install Android Studio
+.

+Google Maps API Key: Set up and get your key from the Google Cloud Console .

+OpenAI API Key: Sign up for API access at OpenAI
+.